etmnlong.gif (2291 bytes) spacer

 NY demonstration

 Left: On February 1, 2008, ETAN demonstrates at the Indonesian Consulate in New York to call for justice for Suharto's many victims.
+Center: One of many ETAN protests calling for prosecution of Henry Kissinger.
 Right: ETAN's John M. Miller (with bullhorn), calls for the safe return of East Timorese refugees, January 2000 at the Indonesian Consulate in New York.
 Protests also took place in Los Angeles, San Francisco, Chicago, Houston and Washington, DC.

 SUPPORT ETAN